Louis Stokes Station at Windermere

 Louis Stokes Station at Windermere is a rapid transit station on the RTA Red Line in East Cleveland, Ohio.
 It is located on the northwest side of Euclid Avenue (U.S. Routes 6 and 20) between Bryn Mawr and Doan Roads.
-It is the eastern terminus of the Red Line and the bus rapid transit HealthLine.
+It is the eastern terminus of the Red Line and the HealthLine, a bus rapid transit route.

 History

 Prior to being a rapid transit station, the site was the location of the Windermere Car Barn of the Cleveland Railway and its successor, the Cleveland Transit System (CTS).
 As streetcars were retired in favor of buses, Windermere also became a bus garage.